plenigo/plenigo.github.io/pages/sdks/javascript/includes/js_v3.md

 ## Checkout with API v3.0

-plenigo started its APIv3.0 in late 2019.
-It comes with several new [API-calls](https://api.plenigo.com/doc/v3/).
+Frisbii Media started its APIv3.0 in late 2019.
+It comes with several new [API-calls](https://api.plenigo.com).

 ### Installation

-The installation is equal to plenigo Javscript-SDK and needs no changes.
-You can copy this code with matching company id from you plenigo backend in section settings / developer.
+The installation is equal to Frisbii Media Javascript-SDK and needs no changes.
+You can copy this code with matching company id from you Frisbii Media backend in section settings / developer.
 Please note, that javascript embeds may slow down your page.
 Thats why we designed our sdk to be embeded at the end of your html code.
-Please also note, that your plenigo stage account has a different company id to your live account.
-Working against plenigo stage also means, to load the sdk from a different domain.
+Please also note, that your Frisbii Media stage account has a different company id to your live account.
+Working against Frisbii Media stage also means, to load the sdk from a different domain.
 ```html
    <div id="plenigoCheckout"></div>
    <!-- please replace {your_companyId} with your companyId -->